 - 1. Unless otherwise agreed upon, a landlord who sells the premises is relieved of liability under the agreement and this Article for events occurring after the conveyance and occurring subsequent to written notice to the tenant of the sale. - 2.
-Unless otherwise agreed, the manager of the premises is relieved of liability under the rental agreement and this Article for events occurring after written notice to the tenant of the termination of their management. - I. The landlord shall provide a summary attachment of the Cook County Residential Tenant Landlord Ordinance as prescribed in section 42-814.
-If the landlord fails to comply with this section 42-810(I) 48 hours after receipt of written notice, the tenant may terminate the rental agreement by written notice.
-The written notice shall specify the date of termination no later than 30 days from the date of written notice.
-In addition, if a tenant in a civil legal proceeding against an owner or landlord establishes that the landlord has violated this section they shall be entitled to recover \$200 in damages in addition to any other damages, attorney's fees, or remedies to which the tenant may also be entitled.
+Unless otherwise agreed, the manager of the premises is relieved of liability under the rental agreement and this Article for events occurring after written notice to the tenant of the termination of their management. - I. The landlord shall provide a summary attachment of the Cook County Residential Tenant Landlord Ordinance as set forth in section 42-814.
+If the landlord fails to comply with section 42-810(I), the tenant may terminate the rental agreement by written notice.
+However, the tenant may exercise the right to terminate the rental agreement only if the tenant first gives the landlord written notice of the landlord's breach of this section and the landlord does not remedy the breach within two business days after the tenant delivered the written notice of breach.
+The written notice that the tenant intends to terminate the rental agreement shall specify the date of termination no later than 30 days from the date of written notice.
+The written notices required by this section may be delivered electronically if the parties have previously communicated electronically.
+In addition, if a tenant in a civil legal proceeding against an owner or landlord establishes that the landlord has violated this section, they shall be entitled to recover \$200 in damages in addition to any other damages, attorney's fees, or remedies that the tenant may also be entitled.